Frequently Asked Questions

 Who can benefit from using Spinach AI?

-Spinach AI is designed for product managers, engineering teams, project managers, marketing teams, HR and recruiting, customer success, sales, and finance/accounting teams.
-It supports companies that prioritize productivity, collaboration, and automation.
-See all use cases.
+Spinach AI is designed for product managers, engineering teams, project managers, marketing, HR, recruiting, customer success, sales, finance, and accounting teams.
+It supports companies prioritizing productivity, collaboration, and automation (source).

 What industries are represented in Spinach AI's case studies?